georgesung/advanced_lane_detection/README.md

 To run the lane detector on arbitrary video files, update the last few lines of 'line_fit_video.py'.

 ## Camera calibration
-The camera was calibrated using the chessboard images at 'camera_cal/*.jpg'.
-The following steps were executed for each calibration image:
+The camera was calibrated using the chessboard images in 'camera_cal/*.jpg'.
+The following steps were performed for each calibration image:

 * Convert to grayscale
-* Find chessboard corners with OpenCV's `findChessboardCorners()` function, assuming 9x6 board
+* Find chessboard corners with OpenCV's `findChessboardCorners()` function, assuming a 9x6 board

 After the above steps were executed for all calibration images, I used OpenCV's `calibrateCamera()` function to calculate the distortion matrices.
 Using the distortion matrices, I undistort images using OpenCV's `undistort()` function.